-The tyrannosaurus has hands with three fingers (instead of the scientifically correct two) as an homage to the original King Kong (1933) in which the tyrannosaurus also had an extra digit, and is explained by the idea that the dinosaurs on Skull Island have evolved in the 65 million years since the two-fingered tyrannosaurus went extinct elsewhere in the world.
+The Tyrannosaurus (actually Vastatosaurus Rex, or V-Rex) has hands with three fingers, as an homage to the original King Kong (1933) in which the V-Rex also had an extra digit, and is explained by the idea that the dinosaurs on Skull Island have evolved in the 65 million years since the two-fingered Tyrannosaurus went extinct elsewhere in the world.

-As a personal favor for Peter Jackson, Bryan Singer - who was in Australia working on Superman Returns (2006) - spent two days directing the King Kong vs T-Rex confrontation sequence.
-He was given a special thanks at the end credits.
+As a personal favor for Peter Jackson, Bryan Singer, who was in Australia working on Superman Returns (2006), spent two days directing the King Kong vs. V-Rex confrontation sequence.
+He was given a "Special Thanks" at the end credits.

 Several of the Skull Island natives were played by Sudanese actors who did not speak English, and they were coached with the assistance of an interpreter.
-Conceptually, the natives of the island had piercings and scarification that were created as makeup and prosthetic appliances, although one of the extras had authentic tribal scarring on his forehead.
+Conceptually, the natives of the island had piercings and scarification that were created, using make-up and prosthetic appliances, although one of the extras had authentic tribal scarring on his forehead.

-The movie has the most number of visual special effect shots - around 2400.
-It surpasses the record set by Star Wars: Episode III - Revenge of the Sith (2005), which has 2200 shots as well as the previous Lord of the Rings movies (FOTR has 560, TTT has 800, ROTK has 1488)
+The movie had the most number of visual effects shots - around 2,400.
+It surpasses the record set by Star Wars: Episode III - Revenge of the Sith (2005), which had 2,200 shots, as well as the previous Lord of the Rings movies (FOTR has 560, TTT has 800, ROTK has 1,488).

-For the New York scene, the few hundred extras used each had three different costumes that they would wear for different exterior scenes.
-At one time during production, as many as 100 people were working in the costume department alone.
+For the New York City scenes, the few hundred extras used, each had three different costumes that they would wear for different exterior scenes.
+At one time during production, as many as one hundred people were working in the costume department alone.